 Before taking tetracycline

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking tetracycline it is important that your doctor (or dentist) knows:

 - If you are pregnant or breast-feeding.
 You should not take tetracycline.

 - If you are under 12 years of age.
 Tetracycline should not be taken by children.

-- If you have systemic lupus erythematosus (an inflammatory condition also called lupus, or SLE), or myasthenia gravis (a condition causing muscle weakness).
+- If you have an inflammatory condition called systemic lupus erythematosus (also called lupus, or SLE), or if you have a condition causing muscle weakness, called myasthenia gravis.
 Tetracycline can make these conditions worse.

 - If you have ever had an allergic reaction to a medicine.

 How to take tetracycline

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about tetracycline, and will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take tetracycline exactly as your doctor tells you to.
 If you have an infection it is likely you will be asked to take three or four doses a day, and if it is for acne or rosacea you will be asked to take two doses a day.
 You will be prescribed one or two tablets to take for each dose.
 Your doctor or pharmacist will tell you which dose is right for you, and this information will also be printed on the label of the pack to remind you about what was said to you.